Stvdputten/Distributed-Data-Processing-Systems-A1/README.md

 ```

 **2. Deploy setup** (optional)
-| Make sure you set your settings in yarn-site.xml in the $HADOOP_HOME/etc/hadoop/ is set correctly when starting up, otherwise you have to restart.
+| Make sure you set your settings in yarn-site.xml to what you wish and the $HADOOP_HOME/etc/hadoop/ is set correctly when starting up, otherwise you have to restart.

 ```
 cd Distributed-Data-Processing-Systems-A1